stryker-mutator/stryker-mutator.github.io/blog/2022-05-04-announcing-stryker-6-expeditious-superior-mutations.md

 As you can see _no configuration change_ is needed.
 Updating StrykerJS is enough 😁.

 ## ⏩ Hot reload

-To test each mutant, StrykerJS will run your tests many times.
-Each mutant is tested in isolation, so it needs as many test runs as you have mutants that have test coverage.
-A way to save time here is to load your tests only once (using `import`/`require`) and then run them multiple times.
+StrykerJS will run your tests many, many times.
+Consider that each mutant is tested in isolation, so it runs your tests as many times as there are (covered) mutants.
+A way to save time is only to load your tests once (using `import`/`require`) and then run them multiple times in quick succession while activating a different mutant each time.
 We call this feature "hot reload", and it is generally the fastest way to implement mutation testing.
-It is only possible because Stryker uses mutant schemata.

-With mutant schemata (sometimes called mutation switching), Stryker inserts all mutants into your source code yet only activates them one at a time.
+Hot reloading is only possible because Stryker uses mutant schemata.
+With mutant schemata (or mutation switching), Stryker inserts all mutants into your source code yet only activates them one at a time.

 It looks something like this: